RcppCore/rcpp-gallery/_posts/2013-07-13-dmvnorm_arma.md

 ---

-The Multivariate Normal density function is used frequently in a number of problems.
+The Multivariate Normal density function is used frequently for a number of problems.
 Especially for MCMC problems, fast evaluation is important.
 Multivariate Normal Likelihoods, Priors and mixtures of Multivariate Normals require numerous evaluations, thus speed of computation is vital.